Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Results

 In rotating Rayleigh--B\'enard convection, a fluid is confined between a heated bottom plate and a cooled top plate and is rotated around a vertical axis.
 It is a paradigmatic problem to study many geophysical and astrophysical phenomena in the laboratory, e.g. convective motion occurring in the oceans, the atmosphere, in the outer layer of stars, or in the metallic core of planets.
 In rotating RBC laboratory experiment, the fluid is laterally confined.
 The centrifugal force can be neglected, provided the Froude number is small, and then only the Coriolis force is considered.
 The interplay of the occurring buoyancy and Coriolis forces, however, may yield highly complex flows with very distinct flow structures whose nature strongly depends on the control parameters.
 Without rotation or with slow rotation, a distinct feature of turbulent RBC is the emergence of the Large-Scale Circulation (LSC) of fluid.
-For rapid rotation, however, a cyclonic azimuthal velocity boundary-layer flow, the Boundary Zonal Flow (BZF), develops close to the side walls, surrounding a core region of anticyclonic circulation.
+For rapid rotation, however, a mean flow with cyclonic azimuthal velocity near the boundary, the Boundary Zonal Flow (BZF), develops close to the side walls, surrounding a core region of anticyclonic mean flow.
 The viscous Ekman BLs near the plates induce an anticyclonic circulation with radial outflow in horizontal planes, which is balanced by the vertical velocity in a thin annular region near the sidewall, where cyclonic vorticity is concentrated.
-The Taylor--Proudman effect induced by rapid rotation tends to homogenize the flow in the vertical direction.
-The temperature pattern near the vertical wall, however, moves anticyclonicly within the BZF and is connected to the thin anticyclonic Ekman layers at the top and bottom plates.
-The aim here is to recover the BZF via sDMD.
+The Taylor--Proudman effect induced by rapid rotation tends to homogenize the flow in the vertical direction, resulting in an anticyclonic mean flow in the core region throughout the height.
+The temperature pattern near the vertical wall, however, moves anticyclonically within the BZF and is likely connected to the thin anticyclonic Ekman layers at the top and bottom plates.
+The interesting part of the BZF flow structure is, that it has an organized and predominant pattern as mean flow, although the instantaneous flow is turbulent in the whole domain, and consists of active and complex vortex motion.
+This grants sDMD big potential, as it can find the dominant modes quickly and thus reconstruct the global statistics at very low cost.
+In addition, the BZF has special drift feature, which could test how well sDMD could capture the temporal evolution of a flow.
+Thus the aim here is to recover the BZF via sDMD.